BrunoCupertino/algorithms/README.md

-# Data sctructures and algorithms
+# Data structures and algorithms
+Implementation of some data structures and algorithms in C language.

 ## Data structures
 - array